ekrich/sconfig/README.md

    (The old dependency needs to stay on the classpath until after the rule runs, because the code must compile before it will run.)

 3. Run the scalafix sbt task shown below to apply the rule using the version of `sconfig` selected.
 Replace the `x.y.z` below with the version (must be greater than version `1.4.5` when scalafix was added):

     ```
-    scalafixAll dependency:ReplaceTypesafeConfig@org.ekrich:sconfig-scalafix:1.4.5
+    scalafixAll dependency:ReplaceTypesafeConfig@org.ekrich:sconfig-scalafix:x.y.x
     ```

 4. Remove the old config dependency from the project's `libraryDependencies`